okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/go/integrationsteps.md

 * Client ID, issuer, scopes &mdash; sourced from the [configuration settings](/docs/guides/oie-embedded-common-download-setup-app/go/main/#configuration-settings)
 * Interaction Handle &mdash; obtained from the `/interact` endpoint
-* PKCE parameters, state, and nonce &mdash; generated values
+* PKCE parameters, otp, state, and nonce &mdash; generated values
 * Base URL &mdash; derived from the issuer URL

 These parameter are passed to the Widget during page load.
 The sample application sets most